Proctitis and Anusitis

 Background

-Inflammation of the mucosal lining of the rectum is defined as proctitis, whereas anusitis is simply inflammation of the anal canal.
+Proctitis is defined as inflammation of the mucosal lining of the rectum, whereas anusitis is simply inflammation of the anal canal.
 Inflammation in these areas can cause symptoms, such as itching, burning, rectal bleeding, pelvic pressure, and foul-smelling discharge.
-The distinction between proctitis and anusitis is not overly pertinent, in that the etiology and the treatment of anusitis and proctitis are similar.
-For the purposes of this article, the term proctitis will be understood to include anusitis.
+The distinction between proctitis and anusitis is not overly pertinent, in that the etiology and treatment of the two conditions are similar.
+For the purposes of this article, the term proctitis will be understood to include anusitis, though there has been a stronger correlation between diet and anusitis (which is more commonly seen in those with higher intake of citrus, alcohol, garlic, and spices).

-Several different etiologies exist, including inflammatory bowel disease (IBD), infectious organisms (eg, Neisseria gonorrhoeae, Salmonella, Shigella), noninfectious causes (eg, radiation, ischemic, diversion), and idiopathic causes.
-For convenience, these etiologies may be divided into three broad categories: IBD, infectious proctitis, and noninfectious proctitis.
+Several different etiologies exist, including inflammatory bowel disease (IBD; eg, ulcerative colitis [UC]), infectious organisms (eg, Neisseria gonorrhoeae, Salmonella, Shigella, Clostridioides [Clostridium] difficile,Chlamydia trachomatis, cytomegalovirus [CMV], human papillomavirus [HPV]), noninfectious causes (eg, radiation, ischemia, and diversion), and other causes (eg, vasculitis, toxins, and certain medications).
+For convenience, the majority of proctitis cases may be grouped into three broad categories—IBD, infectious proctitis, and noninfectious proctitis—with other causes accounting for the relatively small remainder.

 Proctitis can occur in both the acute setting and the chronic setting and can cause significant anorectal complaints.
 Treatment is generally nonsurgical; however, in certain cases, surgery is indicated.